antoineww/aw-shipping/README.md

 - [x] A `README` explaining:
   - [x] How to set up and run the project
   - [x] Your design decisions
-  - [ ] Any trade-offs or assumptions made
+  - [x] Any trade-offs or assumptions made:
+    - using SQLite for demo purposes; BUT Postgres is ideal for this job; has built-in pagination, metrics & REST API capabitlies to handles huge sums of data; requiring less code handling
+    - Need to test&find load size csv files and metrics calcutions